-If it wasn't for the short fellow then Karim would probably be up against the wall with his water eyes bulging out of his skulls as the tall guy's grip tightened around his neck.
-Actually, I call him short but his about my height.
+If it wasn't for the short fellow then Karim would probably be up against the wall with watery eyes bulging out of his skulls with the tall guy's hands tightening around his neck.
+Well, I call him short but his about my height.

 "Ca-calm down--" I got interrupted.

 "Oh, you mean this?"
 Karim held up two envelopes with the names Aiti and Azura labeled on them respectfully.

 "What the hell?
 You mean to say you already have them?"
-The short guy had barely enough energy to speak let alone yell, his patients was now at its peak.
+The short guy had barely enough energy to speak let alone yell but his patients was now at its peak.

 "Karim, what're you doing?"
-I try to butt in, however Karim just held up his finger as to say, 'one moment please."
-Oooh that really ticked me off.
+I tried to butt in, however Karim just held up his finger as to say, 'one moment please."
+Ooh that really ticked me off.

 "I'm legally allowed to not hand them over."
 For a moment he searched one his cabinets then laid out a piece of paper.
 "You signed here, yes?"